 Please Call for More Information: 212-255-7740

 The Salmagundi Club offers a variety of Art Classes, all open to the public.
-All Classes are $15 per class to attend and are "walk-in" classes (no advance notice is required).
+As of September 9, 2015, all art classes will be $20 per class to attend and are "walk-in" classes (no advance notice is required).
 Attendees must bring their own art supplies but easels and tables are provided as are models for the life drawing classes.
 As there are days when classes are not scheduled due to installations, a day-by-day calendar and up to date changes are posted on our RECENT NEWS page, accessible from the home page.